Diving into Famous Modern Art: More Than Just Squiggles and Squares?

 What Exactly Is Modern Art, Anyway?

 Before we dive into the "famous" part, let's quickly pin down what we mean by Modern Art.
-It's a bit slippery, but generally, it refers to the art produced roughly between the 1860s/1870s and the 1960s/1970s.
+It's a bit slippery, but generally, it refers to the Western art produced roughly between the 1860s/1870s and the 1960s/1970s.
 Think of it as a period of massive change – in society, technology, and, consequently, in art.

 Artists started breaking away from traditional rules.
 Before this, the goal was often realistic representation – making a painting look as much like the real world (or an idealized version of it) as possible.
 Modern artists, however, started asking different questions:

 • What if color could express emotion, not just reality?
+(See how artists use color)

 • What if we showed multiple viewpoints at once?